zenith391/Fuchas/Fuchas/Filesystems/nitrofs_spec.md

 ### Directory Entry
 - D = Directory - 1 byte
-- SIZE - 2 bytes - size (in bytes) of this directory entry
+- PADDING - 2 bytes - used for easier integration with file entry
 - PARENT - 2 bytes (logical sector number of parent, from 0 to 65535)
 - NAME - 32 bytes, note: this is not the path, the path is calculated from PARENT, the string is terminated with \0
 - NUMBER OF CHILDRENS - unsigned short
 - CHILDRENS (TYPE + CA) - 3 bytes (1 for TYPE, 2 for CA) (TYPE = `D` for directory and TYPE = `F` for file)
-- Childrens entry max length: 474 (or 158 childrens per directory) Size of empty directory: 133
+- Childrens entry max length: 474 (or 158 childrens per directory) Used space of empty directory: 133

 An equivalent as C structure would be:
 ```c